-In an article about an upcoming movie featuring gun-toting women with STEM degrees, the characters were called “badass bitches.”
-I thought, if these women were baby-toting women with sociology degrees – are these not badass bitches?
+In an article about an upcoming movie featuring gun-toting women with STEM degrees, the characters were described as “badass bitches.”
+I thought, if these women were baby-toting women with sociology degrees – would they also be called badass bitches?

 The main difference is that the first group of women are breaking the stereotypes of what it means to be a woman.
 And while that’s unique, it doesn’t make those choices better or worse than the choices to engage in more traditionally feminine activities.

 Women in male-dominated fields are not better.

 It makes me sad when women doing traditionally male activities are exalted.
 And this isn’t jealousy from me not getting enough attention.
 I work in a field dominated by men.
 I love watching football and I love biking, traditionally male activities.
 I also wear dresses nearly every day, love to cook and entertain and love my nephews.
 I don’t think my stereotypically male activities make me better, cooler or more valuable than the stereotypically female activities.
 That would be denigrating things that a lot of women like and, in turn, denigrating women.